West Nordic Council

-The West Nordic Council (Vestnordisk Råd, Nunat Avannarliit Killiit Siunnersuisoqatigiiffiat, Útnorðurráðið, Vestnorræna ráðið) is a cooperation forum of the parliaments and governments of Greenland, the Faroe Islands, and Iceland.
+The West Nordic Council (Vestnordisk Råd, Nunat Avannarliit Killiit Siunnersuisoqatigiiffiat, Útnorðurráðið, Vestnorræna ráðið) is a cooperative forum for the parliaments and governments of Greenland, the Faroe Islands, and Iceland.
 It was initially founded in 1985 as the West Nordic Parliamentarian Council of Cooperation but the name was changed in 1997.
-The council comprises six MPs from each nation appointed by their respective parliaments.
+The council is composed of six MPs from each nation appointed by their respective parliaments.
 The annual general meeting of the council rotates between the members and is its highest authority.
-The work and activities of the Council are organized by a three-member presidium of which the president of the council is a member.
-The August 2017 to September 2018 president was Kári P. Højgaard.
+A presidium of three members, including the council's president, oversees the organization of its work and activities.

 The nations of the Council share a somewhat common recent history: Greenland and the Faroes are autonomous territories of Denmark and Iceland is a former Danish possession.
 They also share a similar economic base, all being dependent on fisheries.
-The Council's main objectives are:
+The council's main objectives are: